ENCCS/hpda-python/content/GPU-computing.rst

-Threads can be identified using a one-dimensional, two-dimensional, or three-dimensional thread index through the buit-in threadIdx variable,
+Threads can be identified using a one-dimensional, two-dimensional, or three-dimensional thread index through the buit-in :attr:`.threadIdx` variable,
 and this provides a natural way to invoke computation across the elements in a domain such as a vector, matrix, or volume.
-Each block within the grid can be identified by  a one-dimensional, two-dimensional, or three-dimensional unique index accessible within the kernel through the built-in blockIdx variable.
+Each block within the grid can be identified by  a one-dimensional, two-dimensional, or three-dimensional unique index accessible within the kernel through the built-in :attr:`.blockIdx` variable.
 The dimension of the thread block is accessible within the kernel through the built-in blockDim variable.
 The global index of a thread should be computed from its in-block index, the index of execution block and the block size.